circinusX1/esp_mcteck/README.md

-# Temperature and Humidity watcher
+# Temperature and Humidity relay control

 Once flashed connect to mckteck and setup the wifi and AP new password.
 Default passord is 12345678.